IM LS6: 2025 facelift and EREV

-The LS6 received another facelift in 2025.
-The 2025 model year IM LS6 is be available as EREV with a 66 kWh battery capable of a 450 km pure electric range.
-The IM LS6 EREV powertrain has a 1.5-liter 15FNE petrol-powered turbocharged engine developing 153hp (114 kW).
+The LS6 received a major facelift in 2025, adapting a new design language on the exterior and interior, which has spread to other models such as the LS9.
+The 2025 model year IM LS6 is now also available as EREV, debuting IM's "Hengxing" EREV powertrain.
+This powertrain includes a 66 kWh battery capable of a 450 km pure electric range paired with a 1.5-liter 15FNE petrol-powered turbocharged engine developing 153hp (114 kW).
 A single electric motor in the rear axle develops 308 hp (230 kW).
 The maximum mixed range of the model reaches 1,500 km.